 For the Guest list: Per favore aggiungete questi nomi alla lista per (name of club) per (day/month): Names

 To reserve a table: Vorrei prenotare un tavolo per (number of people) nel privé per (name of club) per (day/month): Name of person reserving.
 Expect a phonecall back so you may want to have someone help you.

 La Maison, Art Café and Cabala are the classics.

-Shari Vari, Nur Bar and OS Club are the new trendy ones.
+Shari Vari, Nur Bar and OS Club are the newer classic yet trendy ones.

 All of the above are super exclusive so dress to impress or you will spend the night waiting to get in.

 Clubs change so often that I have given up on keeping this post current so please check out these websites that will certainly offer the latest top clubs to check out: